robert17/iotf-rtd/docs/messaging/payload.rst

 Custom JSON payloads
 -------------------------------------------------------------------------------
-The IOT Foundation is designed to be open, you may send your event and command data in any format you choose, however if you choose to send data in a custom format it will limit some features of the service which can only function with a known payload format.
+The IoT Foundation is designed to be open, you may send your event and command data in any format you choose, however if you choose to send data in a custom format it will limit some features of the service which can only function with a known payload format.

-Below are a number of example payloads that are close the to the IOTF specification, but do not quite match it.
+Below are a number of example payloads that are close to the IoTF specification, but do not quite match it.
 Each would be treated as a custom JSON payload.

 **Example 1**